 We were briefed by the staff and boarded the boat.
 It was a calm 1-hour ride passing by islands to Galang Island.
 The boat itself was moderately comfortable.
 We were gestured on the decks with a welcome drink – a glass of tamarind drink, it was nice!

 It was already lunchtime but we had already eaten a lot before coming.
 So we just skipped lunch and relaxed at the resort till the evening.
-Keep in mind that you aren’t allowed to bring your own food along apart from snacks.
+Keep in mind that you aren’t allowed to bring your food along apart from snacks.
 Kiki Beach briefs and charges a fine if caught.

 Another post for you to read: India(from my native) to Indonesia: A 23-hour journey